-Since before I was born, operators and tacticians of all types (including Call of Duty “warriors") have engaged in meaningful discussion regarding the optimal way to carry a firearm when not holstered or slung: High Ready or Low Ready?
+Since I was born, operators and tacticians of all types (including Call of Duty “warriors" :P) have engaged in a meaningful discussion regarding the optimal way to carry a firearm when not holstered or slung: High Ready or Low Ready?

 - Get out of your comfort zone.
 When you train the exact same way every single time, you’re not being as productive as you can.
 Training is meant to be tough and challenging… this is how we learn and improve.

 - Train until you can’t get it wrong.
 I hear a lot of people say that they train until they get it right, but that’s not good enough, especially where the consequences for poor performance / slow reaction time is can be your life or worse – the life of a loved one / teammate.

 - Two is one and one is none.
 This saying reinforces the importance of redundancy and explains why we always carry a rifle and a pistol down range.
 If one system goes down, we have back ups.
 Same is true with TTP’s.
 Brass tacks is that having options increases survivability.

 Triumph Systems is a Shooting target and training systems manufacturer, based out in St. Louis, MO.
 Founded by former Navy SEAL Jared Ogden in 2015, our mission is to provide cognitive and discretionary training to the citizens of the United States of America and the people from Law Enforcement Agencies.
 We strive to make everyone responsible user of firearms.
 All our products are designed, developed, and manufactured by the Americans and for the Americans.
 We are approved & recommended by the NTOA (National Tactical Officers Association).
 To learn more about Triumph Systems & our products please feel free to email us at: firstname.lastname@example.org or call us anytime at 314-882-4324.

 Listed below are some of our best products for firearm training,